How Kelsea Ballerini Rocked "Peace, Love and Pink Pleather" at the 2021 CMT Awards - E! Online

 And yes, Kelsea had another reason to celebrate when her collaboration with Halsey won CMT Performance of the Year.

 Perhaps the cherry on top is that Kelsea's summer is just getting started.
-She's headed on tour with the Jonas Brothers in just a matter of months.
+She's headed out on tour with the Jonas Brothers in just a matter of months.
 Now that is a homecoming queen!